keyoke-code/bd_blog/content/post/stayins-safu-3.md

 We've built our own AMM model here at BitDiamond so we can model what happens to these imaginary tokens when sales come in.
 Let's image they both experience 10 buys of $200 each in the first few hours.

 Because token A had a very low initial liquidity value these 10 buys of $200 have doubled the $ value of the liquidity pool to $4,000.
 And that has had a big % price impact - token A is up 143% on token price and has an MCAP of $7,600.
-Wow, looks like huge growth.
+Wow, looks like huge growth!
 Token B has also had it's liquidity pool grow by $2,000, so it's now $42,000.
-And it's unit price increase.
+And it's unit price increase?
 Just 9.3%.
 It's MCAP is now $43,890.

 The MCAP of token B has gone up $3,890.
 The MCAP of token A has gone up by $5,600.
 Token A looks a LOT more attractive, right?!
+That isn't the case.
+What you are seeing is a huge **percentage** impact on a very low starting valuation.
+This is why you see lots of tokens with tiny initial liquidity values and quadrillions of tokens in total supply.
+Both token A and B have the same sales, and have gone up the same in liquidity terms.
+It looks like token A is pumping, but I would say token B is the MUCH better buy.

+To illustrate this let's look at what happens when someone SELLS.
+Let's put the 11th trade for each as a $500 sale.

 Are you still looking at the liquidity pool?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20